sebajara/sebajara.github.io/_posts/2020-07-25-bancor-v1-bonding-curve.md

 What is a [crypto-token](https://www.investopedia.com/terms/c/crypto-token.asp)?
-In simple terms, they are a class of cryptocurrencies that represent something that can be used withing the blockchain.
+In simple terms, they are a class of cryptocurrencies that represent something that can be used within the blockchain.

 We will be interested with the problem of how tokens should be priced, which given the experience with [bitcoin